gauenk/bist/README.md

 ## Installation

 BIST is written in C++/CUDA.
-The source code can be compiled into an executable binary file or a Python API (or both).
+The source code can be compiled into an executable binary file and/or a Python API.

 1. Clone the repository:
     ```bash